 Preventing infections is a critical part of care for children with serious illnesses.
 Children may have weakened immune systems, so their bodies are more vulnerable to serious infections.
 Learn about infection prevention and control measures to decrease the risk of infection.

-Adenovirus infections can cause complications in those with weakened immune systems.
-Learn more about how adenoviruses are diagnosed and treated.
+Adenovirus infections can cause complications after a bone marrow transplant due to a weakened immune system.
+Learn how adenoviruses are diagnosed and treated.

 Fever is one of the most common symptoms of COVID-19.
 However, people with COVID-19 may sometimes have a low-grade fever or no fever at all.
 Learn more.